 Every year, the partners of Ada Fire Adapted complete wildfire mitigation projects that reduce wildfire hazards that threaten citizens and their homes.
-2017 has been a busy year.
-Take a look at our highlighted projects for this wildfire season!
+Take a look at our highlighted projects for this past wildfire season!

-2017 fuel reduction projects funded by the BLM Community Wildfire Assistance Grant were conducted on multiple City of Boise open space reserves adjacent to neighborhoods in the WUI; to include Hulls Gulch, Military, Hyatt Hidden Lakes, Oregon Trail, Hillside to Hollow, and Mesa reserve (see map below).
-Projects were categorized and budgeted into four fuel reduction types; fuel thinning, herbicide, mowing, and seeding.
+2018 fuel reduction projects funded by the BLM Community Wildfire Assistance Grant were conducted on multiple City of Boise open space reserves to include Hulls Gulch, Military, Hyatt Hidden Lakes, Hillside to Hollow, and Castle Rock reserves.
+Projects consisted of mowing invasive grasses like Cereal rye and Cheatgrass to reduce built-up hazardous fuels adjacent to neighborhoods.
 By completing fuels reduction and fuels management projects within City of Boise open space reserves directly adjacent to homes, the City helped reduce wildfire risk in the Boise Front.
-Click on individual projects under "2017 Projects" on side bar for additional details and photos.

 Wildfire Awareness Challenge!

-May is Wildfire Awareness Month.
-Before wildfire season began, Ada Fire Adapted supported efforts for wildfire awareness and safety by conducting the Wildfire Awareness Challenge.
+In June 2018, Ada Fire Adapted supported efforts for wildfire awareness and safety by conducting the Wildfire Awareness Challenge.
 Participates were tasked to complete challenges that were posted randomly throughout the month.
-If they completed all of the challenges, their name was placed in a drawing to win a $1000 Firewise Landscaping package to complete a wildfire mitigation landscaping project around their home!
-Our three winners have completed projects around their home to be better prepared for wildfire, and gave us some great feedback about the challenge:
+If they completed all of the challenges, their name was placed in a drawing to win a $3,400 Firewise Landscaping makeover to make the landscaping on their property more fire-resistant, which ultimately makes the home safer from the threat of wildfire.
+Our participants have completed projects around their homes to be better prepared for wildfire, and gave us some great feedback about the challenge: